FriendlyBaron/SocialTools/README.md

 * The *Open Player Popup* will open the player-sheet for the player whose name is typed in.
 * *List All with Different Active Crew* will list players with an active crew different than the current crew.
 * *List All By Rank Button* will show all members by rank then by alphabet.
 Clicking the checkbox next to the Rank Name will select all of that rank.
 This action will take a few seconds when there are many players in a rank.
+* You can also select all members of a rank with a different active crew from here: http://i.imgur.com/ws4zjrn.png
 * In the date and rank lists, hitting the individual checkbox will toggle the checkmark on that player.
 * The *Hide Player List* button will hide the previous two lists after they have been generated.
 * *Hide SocialTools* will hide the secondary buttons from your the page until the page is reloaded.